 The Completeness and PathLength characteristics bits define the characteristic of the route imported into OSPF from other ASBRs in the autonomous system.
-This setting is then used to set the ORIGIN and NEXT_HOP attributes when re-exporting these routes to an external BGP speaker.
+This setting is then used to set the ORIGIN and NEXT\HOP attributes when re-exporting these routes to an external BGP speaker.

-The "a" bit or the Automatic characteristic bit is set when the Completeness and PathLength characteristics bits are automatically set by a border router.
+o The Automatic characteristic bit is set when the Completeness and PathLength characteristics bits are automatically set by a border router.